 How the Healthcare Marketing Funnel is Evolving

-What’s different today is the need to account for a proliferation of variables—far more variables than the traditional marketing funnel.
+What else is different today?
+The need to account for a proliferation of variables—far more variables than the traditional marketing funnel.
 For one thing, the funnel is flattening, meaning it doesn’t always resemble the upright funnel graphics that often depict it.

 Often, the four stages we’ve outlined above will blur.
 Occur out of order.
 Simultaneously.
 At the very least, most healthcare marketing funnels are more non-linear these days, with people moving back and forth through phases as they near their healthcare decisions.